openscm/pymagicc/paper/paper.md

 ## Acknowledgements

-We thank the authors of MAGICC for making it available under a Creative Commons license and to Johannes Gütschow and Louise Jeffery for helpful comments on earlier versions of Pymagicc and the manuscript.
+We thank the authors of MAGICC for making it available under a Creative Commons license and Johannes Gütschow and Louise Jeffery for helpful comments on earlier versions of Pymagicc and the manuscript.

 # References